-1 Project Name Housing Rehab Program/Emergency Replacements Target Area MANCHESTER HOUSING REHABILITATION AREA Goals Supported Housing: Improve Quality of Affordable Stock Needs Addressed Housing Funding CDBG: \$102,473.25 Description Address lead-based paint and property maintenance code deficiencies in Manchester homes.
+1 Project Name Housing Rehab Program/Emergency Replacements Target Area MANCHESTER HOUSING REHABILITATION AREA Goals Supported Housing: Improve Quality of Affordable Stock Needs Addressed Housing Funding CDBG: \$63,520 Description Address lead-based paint and property maintenance code deficiencies in Manchester homes.
 In the future, Healthy Home hazards may be added to the program's scope.
 Also funds an emergency replacement program to address non-functioning boilers, furnaces, etc. that threaten the health and/or safety of residents.
-Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities We anticipate this year's funding will allow us to rehab 6 single-family homes and 2 units in multi-family properties.
-It is estimated that this will provide assistance to 2 rental units and 6 owner-occupied units.
+Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities We anticipate this year's funding will allow us to rehab 4 single-family homes and 1 multi-family property.
+It is estimated that this will provide assistance to 1 rental unit and 5 owner-occupied units.
 These figures represent the combined goals of the general Rehab Program and the Emergency Replacement Program.
-The type of households assisted will depend on the applications received and the urgency with which we need to complete a project.
+The type of households assisted will depend on applications received and the urgency with which we need to complete a project.
 Location Description The Housing Rehab Program has an applicable "Rehab Program Eligible Area" to target program investment primarily in the Town's core neighborhoods.
 The program does venture outside of these boundaries under some circumstances: when the program partners with CCHHP or when completing an emergency replacement project.
 The "Eligible Area" does not apply to the emergency replacement portion of the program; this program is available town-wide to households that meet the eligibility criteria.
 Planned Activities Continue Housing Rehab Program that focuses on lead-based paint and property maintenance code issues.
 Also continue emergency replacement program to address situations that, if left unaddressed, threaten the health and/or safety of residents.
 Project Name Rebuilding Together Roofing Program

-2 Target Area Goals Supported Housing: Improve Quality of Affordable Stock Needs Addressed Housing Funding CDBG: \$150,000 Description Funds roof repair/replacement and, if necessary, repair of chimneys of residential properties occupied by income eligible households.
-Target Date 9/30/2024 and type of families that will benefit from the proposed activities households through the provision of roof (and possion replacements.
-Though they do assist some rental households through the provision of roof (and possion replacements.
-Though they do assist some rental households through the provision of roof (and possion replacements.
-Though the provision of roof (and possion replacements) are proposed primarily geared to assist low-income owner-occupication.
-Rebuilding Together proposes they will assist a minimum of 10 households through the provision of roof (and possibly related chimney) replacements.
-Though they do assist some rental households, their program requires that the property owner lives on-site.
+2 Target Area Goals Supported Housing: Improve Quality of Affordable Stock Needs Addressed Housing Funding CDBG: \$175,000 Description Funds roof repair/replacement and, if necessary, repair of chimneys of residential properties occupied by income eligible households.
+Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities Rebuilding Together proposes they will assist approximately 12 households through the provision of roof (and possibly related chimney) replacements.
+Though they do assist some rental households (and we estimate one will be served next program year), their program requires that the property owner lives on-site.
 So the program is primarily geared to assist low-income owner-occupied households.
 Many homeowners assisted are seniors or disabled.
-Location Description This program is available town-wide to income-eligible households.
+Location Description This program will be available town-wide to income-eligible households.
 Planned Activities Continue Rebuilding Together's supplemental program that funds roof replacements and chimney repairs for income-qualified households.
-3 Project Name CARE Development Center Target Area Goals Supported Public Services: Provide to Low/Mod Residents Needs Addressed Public Services Funding CDBG: \$10,000 Description Funding for staff that provide housing and wrap-around services to formerly incarcerated individuals transitioning back into the community.
-Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities SCRIP, Inc. estimates that 4 formerly incarcerated individuals will receive intensive assistance during the program year.
-Location Description 89 Ridge St., Manchester Planned Activities Help participants transition from incarceration and homelessness to become independent and contributing members of the Manchester community.
-Project Name Interval House
+3 Project Name PEHT Transitional Residential Program Target Area Goals Supported Public Services: Provide to Low/Mod Residents Needs Addressed Public Services Funding CDBG: \$25,648 Description Funding for transitional housing staff to assist clients in securing permanent housing and developing life skills for long-term success.
+Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities PEHT estimates that at least 7 individuals will be assisted during this program year.
+Location Description Undisclosed locations for the safety of participants.
+Planned Activities Help participants by providing temporary housing along with support services and assistance to identify and secure permanent housing.